Moncure Robinson: Railroad construction

 Robinson also surveyed lines in the Mahanoy and Shamokin coal lands, eventually acquiring a part of the lands.
-He was civil engineer for the Little Schuylkill Railroad, 1830-1831, and for what would become the Catawissa Railroad in the anthracite country (all later part of the Reading).
+He was civil engineer for the Little Schuylkill Railroad, 1830–1831, and for what would become the Catawissa Railroad in the anthracite country (all later part of the Reading).
 All had inclines and connected to canals—still within the early British tradition of railroads being an adjunct to water/canal transport systems.
 While building one of the short coal railroads of the anthracite region, Robinson also served as post master of Port Clinton, Pennsylvania, where an early home of his still stands.
-He also promoted the use of trains to carry mail.

-Back in his native Virginia, Robinson built the Chesterfield Railroad, a thirteen-mile coal road with incline, the first railroad in Virginia, completed in 1831.
-Robinson also directed construction of other short lines around Richmond: Richmond & Petersburg, Richmond, Fredericksburg & Potomac (which his brother Conway Robinson serving as President), and Winchester & Potomac.
-In 1833, at age 31, Robinson became chief engineer for a grand railroad project from Richmond through Lynchburg, and later the New River Gorge, and on to the Ohio River.
-Although Robinson completed a survey, backers of the existing (though troubled and incomplete) James River Canal blocked public funding for the company, so it could not to enough raise funds for construction, although decades later the Chesapeake & Ohio Railroad built the route.
+Robinson built the Chesterfield Railroad, a thirteen-mile coal road with incline, the first railroad in Virginia, completed in 1831.
+Robinson also directed construction of other short lines around Richmond such as the Petersburg Railroad, the Richmond and Petersburg Railroad, and the Richmond, Fredericksburg and Potomac Railroad.
+In 1833, at age 31, Robinson became head engineer for the Winchester and Potomac Railroad.